-Polymers are large molecules, which has the same structural unit repeating over and over.
-The repeating units are called monomers.
-These monomers are bonded to each other with covalent bonds to form a polymer.
+Polymers are large molecules that have the same structural unit repeating over and over.
+The repeating units represent monomers.
+These monomers bind with each other via covalent bonds to form a polymer.
 They have a high molecular weight and consist over 10,000 atoms.
-In the synthesis process, which is known as polymerization, longer polymer chains are obtained.
+In the synthesis process (polymerization), longer polymer chains form.
 There are two main types of polymers depending on their synthesis methods.
-If the monomers have double bonds between carbons, from addition reactions polymers can be synthesized.
-These polymers are known as addition polymers.
-In some of the polymerization reactions, when two monomers are joined, a small molecule like water is removed.
+If the monomers have double bonds between carbons, addition polymers form via addition polymerization.
+In some of the polymerization reactions, when two monomers combine, a small molecule releases, i.e. water.
 Such polymers are condensation polymers.
 Polymers have very different physical and chemical properties than their monomers.
-Moreover, according to the number of repeating units in the polymer, properties differ.
-There are a large number of polymers present in the natural environment, and they play very important roles.
-Synthetic polymers are also used widely for different purposes.
-Polyethylene, polypropylene, PVC, nylon, and Bakelite are some of the synthetic polymers.
-When producing synthetic polymers, the process should be highly controlled to get the desired product always.
-Polymers are used as adhesives, lubricants, paints, films, fibers, plastic goods, etc.

 What is Addition Polymerization?